culshoefer/codeCurriculum-gitbook/chapter1.md

 Wait what?
 ![But Why?](img/butwhy.jpg)

-The reson is, since you are still in the `if` mode, python expects you to use the tabulator for each folling statement.
+The reason is, since you are still in the `if` mode, Python expects you to use the tabulator for each folling statement.
 Let's try it:
 ```python
 >>> age = 12
 >>> if age < 7: